thma/thma.github.io/posts/2025-08-30-Embedding-MicroHs.md

 ## Conclusion

 In this post, I've demonstrated how to successfully integrate MicroHs as a backend for my toy combinator compiler, showcasing the elegance and power of combinatory logic as a compilation target.
 By adapting my compiler to emit MicroHs-compatible code, I was able to leverage the robust MicroHs graph-reduction runtime as an execution backend.

 The performance benchmarks reveal that MicroHs consistently outperforms my toy runtime implementations, with speedups ranging from 10% (for tak) to 2.6x (for Ackermann).
 There is still a huge gap to GHC compiled code.
+It could be promising to study whether techniques like Bulk-Combinators could improve execution speed of MicroHs.
+In addition to this substantial optimizations to the `mhseval` runtime will be needed to reach the performance of GHC compiled programs.

-The work also highlights the remarkable achievement of the MicroHs project itself: a complete, bootstrappable Haskell compiler that fits in a compact, hackable codebase while demonstrating sophisticated compilation techniques.
+The post also highlighted the remarkable achievement of the MicroHs project itself: a complete, bootstrappable Haskell compiler that fits in a compact, hackable codebase while demonstrating sophisticated compilation techniques.
 The presented FFI wrapper makes it possible to embed the complete MicroHs compiler and runtime within any GHC-compiled Haskell program.
 This opens up interesting possibilities for embedded haskell scripting and runtime code generation.

 For anyone interested in compiler implementation, functional programming foundations, or combinatory logic, MicroHs provides an excellent playground for experimentation.
 The ability to embed it within larger Haskell applications makes it particularly valuable for research and teaching purposes.